eLearning Translation: A Complete Guide for 2026

 - A project’s budget

-- The complexity of the content
+- Complexity of the content

 - The number of language pairs you’ll need to translate